The Police, Crime & Victims' Commissioner has a duty to engage with the public to discuss the service they receive from the police.

 Police and Crime Panel

 The Police, Crime and Victims' Commissioner is held to account by the Durham Police and Crime Panel.
 They report to the panel regulalry.
 These meetings are open for the the public and press to observe.The Police, Crimeand Victims' Commissioner issues progress reports on delivering towards the objectives within the Police and Crime Plan and of the performance of the OPCVC.
 Further information on the Police and Crime Panel is available on their website here (external site).
 This includes details of meeting dates, times, locations, agendas, minutes and reports.

-The Committee is a combined body which considers the internal and external audit reports of both the PCVC Ron Hogg, and the Chief Constable Mike Barton, for Durham Constabulary.
+The Independent Joint Audit Committee is a combined body which considers the internal and external audit reports of both the Police Crime and Vicitms' Commissioner and the Chief Constable.

 The committee advises the PCVC and Chief Constable according to good governance principles and advises them to adopt appropriate risk management arrangements in accordance with proper practices.